notaz/picodrive/platform/readme.txt

 Changelog
 ---------
+1.2x
+  + ISO files now can be zipped.
+Note that this causes VERY long loading times.
+  + Added data pre-buffering support, this allows to reduce frequency of short pauses in FMV games, but makes those pauses longer.
+  * Fixed PCM DMA transfers (intro FMV in Popful Mail).

+1.201
+  + Added basic cheat support (GameGenie and Genecyst patches).

+1.20
+  * Fixed a long-standing problem in audio mixing code which caused slight distortions at lower sample rates.
+  * Changed the way 920 and 940 communicates (again), should be more reliable and give slight performance increase.
+  * Some optimizations in audio mixing code.
+  * Some menu changes (background added, smaller font in ROM browser, savestate loader now can select slots).
+  + 1M mode DMA transfers implemented (used by FMV games like Night Trap and Sewer Shark).
+  + Games now can run code from WORD RAM in 1M mode (fixes Adventures of Willy Beamish).
+  + "Cell arrange" address mapping is now emulated (Heart of the alien).
+  + "Color numeric operation" is now emulated (text in Lunar 2, Silpheed intro graphics).
+  + "Better sync" option added (prevents some games from hanging).

+1.14
+  + Region autodetection now can be customized.
+  * When CDDA music tracks changed, old buffer contents were incorrectly played.
+Fixed.
+  * BRAM is now automatically formatted (no need to enter BIOS menu and format any more).
+  * Games now can be reset, CDDA music no longer breaks after loading another ISO.
+  * Fixed a race condition between 920 and 940 which sometimes caused CDDA music not to play.
+  + Savestates implemented for Sega/Mega CD.
+  + PCM sound added.
+  * Some mixer code rewritten in asm.
+22kHz and 11kHz sound rates are now supported in Mega CD mode (but mp3s must still be 44kHz stereo).
+  + Timer emulation added.
+  * CDC DMA tansfers fixed.
+Snatcher and probably some more games now boot.
+  * 2M word RAM -> VDP transfers fixed, no more corruption in Ecco and some other games.

+1.10
+  + GP2X: Added experimental Sega CD support.
+  + GP2X: Added partial gmv movie playback support.

 0.964
   * GP2X: Fixed a sound buffer underflow issue on lower sample rate modes, which was happening for NTSC games and causing sound clicks.